Located here in some form or another since the 13th century (and possibly since 1014), ‘London’s Larder’ has enjoyed an astonishing...

 George Inn information

-This magnificent old boozer is London’s last surviving galleried coaching inn, dating from 1677 (after a fire destroyed it the year before) and mentioned in Dickens’ Little Dorrit .
-It is on the site of the Tabard Inn, where the pilgrims in Chaucer’s Canterbury Tales gathered before setting out (well lubricated, we suspect) on the road to Canterbury, Kent.
+Owned and leased by the National Trust, this magnificent old boozer is London’s last surviving galleried coaching inn, dating from 1677 (after a fire destroyed it the year before) and mentioned in Dickens’ Little Dorrit .
+It is on the site of the Tabard Inn, where the pilgrims in Chaucer’s Canterbury Tales gathered before setting out on the road to Canterbury, Kent.

-The huge courtyard full of picnic tables fills up on balmy evenings.
+The huge courtyard full of picnic tables fills up on balmy evenings (no reservations, so just pitch up).